 There are a few reasons businesses may need SaaS.

-A fourth reason may be that the business needs a software application that is affordable and does not require the purchase of hardware or software licenses.
+- The business is looking for a software application that is affordable and does not require the purchase of hardware or software licenses.

 Today the most prominent SaaS developers are Salesforce, Oracle, SAP, Microsoft, Adobe, IBM, and Workday.

 The challenges of SaaS are many and varied.